 The hype has cooled down since then.
 The big-ticket luxury wines have all but disappeared from the shelves in America.
 Despite a sizable drop in prices, quality has remained high.
 Domaine Forca Real is an example of a winery that began during those heady days, made headway into the US markets, and still manages to produce world-class wines at less than luxury prices.

-Enough chit-chat, let’s talk about this wine.
-This is a crowd pleaser, as long as your friends aren’t too trashy or too timid.
-This is a round and fleshy wine, medium bodied and very ripe.
+Enough chit-chat; let’s talk about this wine.
+This is a crowd-pleaser, as long as your friends aren’t too trashy or too timid.
+This is around and fleshy wine, medium bodied and very ripe.
 Aromas of sage and marjoram are followed by burnt toast and white pepper.
-On the palate, there is a spoonful of blackberry and melted chocolate that is followed up by a puff of tobacco smoke.
+There is a spoonful of blackberry and melted chocolate on the palate, followed up by a puff of tobacco smoke.